umemasultan/Fundamentals-of-Agentic-AI/README.md

 # Fundamentals of Agentic AI
 _A beginner-friendly guide to the fundamentals of Agentic AI._
 ---
 ### 👩‍💻 Author
 **Umema Sultan**
 Frontend Developer | AI Enthusiast | Learner of Agentic AI

 ---
 ## 🧩 Agent Workflow
 ![Agent Workflow](workflow.png)

-❓ Agentic AI – Professional Q&A
+❓ Agentic AI–Q & A

 🔹 Q1: What makes an Agent “intelligent” in Agentic AI?
 An agent is intelligent because it understands instructions, interprets context, and produces relevant responses.
 Unlike simple scripts, it behaves like a specialized virtual expert capable of reasoning within its domain.